itsrainingmani/learn-clojure-in-public/cheatsheets/clojure.md

 * `into` - Returns a new coll consisting of to-coll with all of the items of from-coll conjoined
 * `realized?` - Returns true if a value has been produced for a promise, delay, future or lazy seq
 * `dotimes` - Repeatedly executes body (presumably for the side effect)
+* `doseq` - Repeatedly executes body (presumably for side-effects) with bindings and filtering as provided by "for".
+Does not retain the head of the sequence.
+Returns nil.
+* `doall` - When lazy sequences are produced via functions that have side effects, any effects other than those needed to produce the first element in the seq do not occur until the seq is consumed. doall can be used to force any effects.
+Walks through the successive nexts of the seq, retains the head and returns it, thus causing the entire seq to reside in memory at one time.